 From this research, valuable insights on the characteristics of successful technology integration in science and math classrooms can be deciphered.
-Evident in all of the student teachers’ experiences is the critical need for students to be familiar with the technology to be used prior to conducting a lesson focused on math or science content.
-Content learning is diminished or completely negated when students are interacting with unknown technology.
-Teaching a lesson on learning the technology first and then implementing it into a content focused lesson is imperative to successful integration of technology in learning.
+Evident in all of the student teachers’ experiences is the critical need for students (these would be their students?) to be familiar with the technology to be used prior to conducting a lesson focused on math or science content.
+Content learning is diminished or completely negated when students are interacting with unknown technology-or perhaps it comes later?.
+Teaching a lesson on learning the technology first and then implementing it into a content focused lesson is imperative to successful integration of technology in learning-interesting-how does the study’s methods and findings lend themselves to this conclusion?.
 As noted earlier, the most successful integration of technology occurred in the classroom with the very supportive overseeing teacher.
 Having a support team in place to help motivate and spur on new ideas is another essential aspect in successfully integrating technology as further indicated in the Sharkawy et al. (2009) article.
-A final characteristic of successful technology integration involves knowing the students, their strengths and weaknesses and carefully assigning cooperative groups based on this knowledge.
-Although not evident in each of the teacher’s experience, there was indication that careless group formation can lead to classroom management issues and lowering expectations of student learning.
+A final characteristic of successful technology integration involves knowing the students, their strengths and weaknesses and carefully assigning cooperative groups based on this knowledge-was this characteristic ascertained from a particular finding in the research.
+Although not evident in each of the teacher’s experience, there was indication based on (need to provide the evidence, then make the claim) that careless group formation can lead to classroom management issues and lowering expectations of student learning.

 Sharkawy, A., Barlex, D., Welch, M., McDuff, J., and Craig, N. (2009).
 Adapting a curriculum